kimjbstar/sequelize-typescript-migration/README.md

 # sequelize-typescript-migration

-It is based on [sequelize-typescript](https://www.npmjs.com/package/sequelize-typescript), not supports "sequelize" based model codes. and you need prior knowledge of migration of Sequelize [Sequelize Migration Manual](https://sequelize.org/master/manual/migrations.html)
+It is based on [sequelize-typescript](https://www.npmjs.com/package/sequelize-typescript), not supports "sequelize" based model codes. and you need prior knowledge of migration of Sequelize.

+[Sequelize Migration Manual](https://sequelize.org/master/manual/migrations.html)

 This scans models and its decorators to find changes, and generates migration code with this changes so don't need to write up, down function manually. this is like "makemigration" in django framework.